Set configuration and organization databases for SQL Server AlwaysOn failover

 Execute the following SQL statement against the master database to create the MSCRMSqlClrLogin SQL login.

-Update the SQL Server connection string in every Windows registry on all server that are running a Microsoft Dynamics CRM Server role, including the Microsoft Dynamics CRM Reporting Extensions server.
+Update the SQL Server connection string in every Windows registry on all servers that are running a Microsoft Dynamics 365 Server role, including the Microsoft Dynamics 365 Reporting Extensions server.
 To do this, follow these steps.

-On the computer that is running the Microsoft Dynamics CRM Server role, start Registry Editor and locate the following registry subkey:
+On the computer that is running the Microsoft Dynamics 365 Server role, start Registry Editor and locate the following registry subkey:

 Right-click configdb, and then click Modify.